Robert Paarlberg, MS

 Francine Lane is the VP of Global Transparency at TrialScope and the Chair of the DIA Clinical Trial Disclosure Community.
 In her day job, Francine is responsible for helping TrialScope customers meet and exceed current disclosure expectations globally, giving them the tools they need to meet all the requirements in this evolving industry.
 Francine also dedicates her time building relationships with external stakeholders – including sponsors, investigators, regulators, and transparency and patient advocates – to help align the goals and expectations of these groups, as well as help identify more consistent ways sponsors can meet industry standards.
 Prior to her current role, Francine served as Director of Product Management at TrialScope.

-- Patient Advocates In Research (PAIR), United States
+President, Patient Advocates In Research (PAIR), United States

 Deborah Collyar has been a patient engagement leader since her first cancer diagnosis.
 She founded Patient Advocates in Research (PAIR) international communication network in 1996, "where research meets reality."
 Deborah infuses hundreds of patient advocates into research programs, and delivers innovative ways to gather input from thousands of patients.
 Her work encompasses many diseases, programs and policies at grassroots, national and international levels and emphasizes patient issues throughout development, clinical trials, and health literate communication with providers and patients.
 She is a speaker, blogger, author, team member, trainer, and faculty at professional workshops.